Divinare/SeeYa/README.md

 1. Start the dev server by running:

+gulp

+This starts the server

+On linux this also works:
-$(npm bin)/gulp      <- Pitäisi ehkä olla jQuery asennettuna globaalisti
+$(npm bin)/gulp

 2. Visit http://localhost:1337